sscaff1/hookrouter/README.md

 NOTE: This is a patched version from the original [hookrouter](https://github.com/Paratron/hookrouter) package.

-This mainly fixes the following:
+This package does the following:
-- Support for React 17
-- Material UI Link bug fix due to missing `forwardRef`
+- fixes syntax errors
+- uses rollup instead of webpack
+- integrates eslint through @glu/eslint-config
+- integrate babel through @glu/babel-preset

 ----